MilanKacar/milankacar.github.io/_posts/2024-10-5-blog24_permutation_in_string.md

 ---
 layout: post
 title: "#24 567.
 Permutation in String 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Medium
+tags: [HashTable, Two Pointers, String, Sliding Window]
 ---

 You're given two strings `s1` and `s2`.
 The goal is to check if `s2` contains a permutation of `s1`.
 In other words, you want to return `True` if any permutation of `s1` exists as a substring in `s2`, and `False` otherwise.
 The challenge lies in optimizing this process! 🚀